Cacti/documentation/Settings-Auth.md

 - **Web Basic Authentication** - With this method, the Web Server itself controls the Authentication.
 Using this method, Cacti can support protocols such as SAML2 via OpenITC, NIS, LDAP, local password, TACAC+, etc.
-- **LDAP Authentication** - Cacti supports direct communications with LDAP and Active Directory servers as well.
+- **LDAP/AD Authentication** - Cacti supports direct communications with LDAP and Active Directory servers as well.
 When using this method, Cacti can limit what User Group may access Cacti based upon more detailed settings.